1987–88 Honduran Liga Nacional

 The 1987–88 Honduran Liga Nacional season was the 22nd edition of the Honduran Liga Nacional.
 The format of the tournament consisted of two groups of five followed by a 5-team playoff round.
-Club Deportivo Olimpia won the title after defeating C.D.
-Marathón in the finals.
-Both teams qualified to the 1988 CONCACAF Champions' Cup.
+Club Deportivo Olimpia successfully defended its 1986–87 title in the final against runner-up C.D.
+Marathón.
+Both teams qualified for berths to the 1988 CONCACAF Champions' Cup.